ebeshero/socLit/docs/project4.md

 ### The Annotation Assignment
 As you read, write annotations in hypothes.is to:
-* comment on irony
+* Comment on irony: Where do you find it, and what is generating it?
-* unfamiliar words--look up and define
+* Explain unfamiliar words.
-* provide links out to images and media that relate to an interesting passage
+    * Since we are reading a play in British English, look up words first in the Oxford English Dictionary (via the Pitt Digital Library Database login with your Pitt id and password).
+Choose what strikes you as the best-fitting definition for word, and explain how this word fits into the context of the larger phrase around it: Why does this word fit here?
+* Identify unfamiliar contexts: Link to informative web references to historical events, proper names, organizations mentioned in the play, and provide a clear and to-the-point explanation of what significance they have, to help us understand a passage in the play.
+* Embed relevant images and multimedia from the web in your annotations to help us visualize something more clearly.
-* raise questions and respond to each other’s annotations.
+* Raise questions and respond to each other’s annotations.
+Your writing for this assignment is entirely in the annotations you are drafting, so think of these as a series of short explanatory and conversational pieces tuned to specific passages of the play.
+I will be evaluating your annotations for:
+* accuracy in representing definitions and context
+* accuracy and relevance in commentary on the play
+* clear writing and helpfulness of your annotations in adding to the discussion surrounding this play.